Rituals begin in Ayodhya, stage set for Ram temple `bhoomi pujan'

 Adityanath spent hours reviewing the arrangements for the ceremony at the Ram Janmabhoomi, where the temple will be constructed following the go-ahead last year by the Supreme Court.
 Twelve priests on Monday conducted prayers dedicated to Lord Ganesh.
 This was to be followed by prayers to the deities of the dynasties of Lord Ram and goddess Sita.
 On Tuesday, prayers will be offered at Ayodhya’s Hanumangarhi temple.

-BJP veteran Uma Bharti, a key figure in the Ram temple movement and an accused in the Babri mosque demolition case, said she will not attend because of concerns over catching the infection.
+BJP veteran Uma Bharti, a key figure in the Ram temple movement and an accused in the Babri mosque demolition case, said she will not attend because of concerns over coronavirus.
+She will offer her prayers after the event is over, she added.
 The trust asked devotees to organise “bhajans” and “kirtans” in places outside Ayodhya as well, while keeping restrictions related to COVID-19 in mind.

 His father Hashim Ansari, the oldest litigant in the case, died n 2016.
 After that the son pursued the case in court.
 Mohammad Sharif, an Ayodhya-based social activist who also got the invitation, will not be able to attend as he is too old and ill, his family said.